 - When the weather is warm, pine cones open up and release their seeds, making it easier for the seed to germinate.

-- Some pine cones, like the Jack Pine, need a hot fire to open and release their seeds.
+- Some pine cones, like the Jack Pine, need a fire to open and release their seeds.
 This is called the Jack Pine ecosystem.

 - Pine cones can stay on trees for 10 years or more before dropping to the ground.